MattDodsonEnglish/docs/readme.md

 Click **Save**.

-By order, this code will remove the date from the following.
+In order, this code will remove the date from the following:

 - Sidebar postcard
 - Home postcard